nlp-compromise/fr-compromise/README.md

 # NLP tool adapted to French

 Hi!
 This project was started by [spencermountain](https://twitter.com/spencermountain), a beginner in French.
 We therefore need some help about french or development.

-You can join [the Slack group](slack.compromise.cool) to discuss the details.
-You will find here a project of Natural Language Processing adapted to French.

 Grammar differences between the English and the French version are quite huge, which leads to great challenges.